Newcastle, Ontario: History

 Newcastle was incorporated as a town in 1856.
 It remained a small community until the 1990s, when new residential development began and the population quickly swelled.
 Newcastle had a jail in the late 1800s.
 Maps of Newcastle from those years have not been discovered.
 Many have tried to find the location of this jail, but it is believed that it was either demolished or destroyed by the elements.
 There are jail cells in the Newcastle Community Hall.

 Newcastle is surrounded by farms raising cattle, pigs, apples, grain, and corn.
-The town has a community hall, donated by the Massey family, one public high school (Clarke), two public elementary schools (Newcastle Public School and The Pines Senior Public School), one Catholic elementary school (St. Francis of Assisi), a post office, churches, a few plazas, several small parks, six restaurants, Tim Hortons, a recreation complex, an ice arena, a new fire hall, two grocery stores (Foodland and No Frills), professional offices, hardware stores, a marina on Lake Ontario, and a golf course (Newcastle Golf Course).
+The town has a community hall, donated by the Massey family, one public high school (Clarke), two public elementary schools (Newcastle Public School and The Pines Senior Public School), one Catholic elementary school (St. Francis of Assisi), a post office, churches, a few plazas, several small parks, six restaurants, a recreation complex, an ice arena, a new fire hall, two grocery stores, professional offices, hardware stores, a marina on Lake Ontario, and a golf course (Newcastle Golf Course).